irwingtello/quickNodeWagmi/quicknodewagmi.md

 }
 export default Navbar;
 ```
+ALT: NavBar directs you to the relevant block explorer.

 Lines 22-28: Import dependencies from Wagmi.sh.

 Line 42: The address variable holds the address of the user's connected wallet, obtained from the useAccount hook.